imjoy-team/ImJoy/docs/development.md

 #### icon
 Defines the icon used in the plugin menu.

 You can find different icons here https://material.io/tools/icons/ and used the specified name.
 Or, you can directly copy and paste Emoji, for example from [here](https://getemoji.com/).

 #### inputs
-Defines the inputs with json-schema syntax (http://json-schema.org/) .
+Defines the inputs with json-schema syntax (http://json-schema.org/).

 For example, to define that the plugin uses png files, you can specify `"inputs": {"properties": {"type": {"enum": ["image/png"]}}, "type": "object"}` .
 You can also use the simplified format which assumes the inputs is an object and use json schema to describe the properties: `"inputs": {"type": {"enum": ["image/png"]}}`.

 #### outputs
 Defines the outputs with json-schema syntax (http://json-schema.org/).
 The format is the same as for `inputs`.

-#### env
-(**for python plugins only**) the virtual environment or docker image command used to create an environment to run the plugin.

 #### cmd
 (**for python plugins only**) the command used to run the plugin.
 By default, it will be run with `python`.
 Depending on the installation it could also be something like `python3` or `python27` etc.

+#### env
+(**for python plugins only**) the virtual environment or docker image command used to create an environment to run the plugin.

+For more details see the dedicated [section](development?id=virtual-environments)

 #### requirements

-* For `web-worker` plugins written in JavaScript, it can be a array of JavaScript urls.
-They will be imported using `importScripts`.
-ImJoy provides a dedicated [GitHub repository](https://github.com/oeway/static.imjoy.io) hosting commonly used and tested libraries.
-You can refer to all files contained in the `docs` folder, for this you can construct an url with `https://static.imjoy.io` + `RelativePathInDocs`.
-For instance, the file `FileSaver.js` in the folder `static.imjoy.io/docs/js/` can be referenced as `https://static.imjoy.io/js/FileSaver.js`.
-* For `window` plugin, it can be either a list of JavaScript url or CSS url (needs to be end with `.css`).
-Same considerations as for `web-worker` apply for import and static hosting.
-* For `native-python` plugins, different types of requirements including `conda`, `pip` and `repo` can be defined.
-A `native-python` plugin may depends on a set of conda or pip, you can just define them in the `requirements`.
-In the meantime, you can also add external git repository as requirement which will be obtained (via git clone or pull) locally into the plugin workspace. `requirements` are defined as a list of strings, different prefix are used for different types of requirements:
-    - use `conda:` for conda packages, and they will be installed to the current virtual env via `conda install -y`.
-E.g.: `"requirements": ["conda:numpy", "conda:scipy==1.0"]` or `"requirements": ["conda:numpy scipy==1.0"]`;
-    - use `pip:` for pip packages, and they will be installed to the current virtual env via `pip install`.
-E.g.: `"requirements": ["pip:numpy", "pip:scipy==1.0"]` or `"requirements": ["pip:numpy scipy==1.0"]`.
-Notice that `pip` also support installing pacakges directly from a git url.
-For example, if your git repo contains `setup.py` file, you can use `"pip:git+https://github.com/myUserName/myRepo#egg=myRepo"` as requirement;
-    - use `repo:` for obtaining a git repo (via `git clone` or `git pull`) to the current plugin workspace.
-E.g.: `"requirements": ["repo:https://github.com/oeway/ImJoy-Project-Template"]`;
-    - use `cmd:` for any other command.
-For example,`"requirements": ["cmd:pip install -r myRepo/requirements.txt"]`.
-Please be aware that many command can have compatibility issue across different operating systems, you may want to verify them before deploying your plugin;
-    - if no prefix is used, the will be recognized as `pip` libraries.
-E.g.: `"requirements": ["numpy", "scipy==1.0"]`;
-    - all the above requirement types can be combined into one `requirements` list. `"requirements": ["scikit-image", "conda:numpy", "pip:scipy==1.0", "repo:https://github.com/oeway/ImJoy-Project-Template"]`.

-  Notice that, if virtual environment are used by setting `env`, all the `pip` `conda` packages will be installed to the virtual environment.
-For more information see the dedicate section **Using virtual environments**.

-  `requirements` with a single command string is **DEPRECATED**, new plugins should use the above format with a list.

-* For `web-python` plugins, you can set it as a list of python modules e.g. `["numpy", "matplotlib"]`.
-Please also notice that `web-python` has a limited number of python modules supported.
+Defines the plugin requirements.

+ImJoy provides a large number of options to specify these requirements for public or private repositories, including `importScripts` for JavaScript, `pip` for Python, conda environment specified by `environment.yml`, and others.

+We refer to the dedicate [section](development?id=specifying-requirements) for a detailed description.

 #### dependencies
 Array with names of other ImJoy plugins which the current plugin depends on.

 They will be installed automatically during installation.
 To define a dependency use the following format: 1) for dependencies without tag `REPOSITORY:PLUGIN_NAME` or `PLUGIN_URL`, e.g.: `oeway/ImJoy-Plugins:Image Window`; 2) or with specified tag: `REPOSITORY:PLUGIN_NAME@TAG` or `PLUGIN_URL@TAG`, e.g.: `oeway/ImJoy-Plugins:Unet Segmentation@GPU`.
 In this case, a hash tag `GPU` is used to specify the tag for the plugin named `Unet Segmentation` hosted on GitHub repository `oeway/ImJoy-Plugin` (https://github.com/oeway/ImJoy-Plugins).
 If the plugin is not hosted on GitHub or the GitHub repository is not formatted as a ImJoy plugin repository (meaning there is no `manifest.imjoy.json` file defined in the root of the repository), you can use the url directly, e.g.: `https://github.com/oeway/ImJoy-Demo-Plugins/blob/master/repository/3dDemos.imjoy.html` (tags can be added with `@TAG`).

 #### defaults
-(**for window plugin only**) define an object of default values, for example you can specify the default window size by setting `"defaults": {"w": 10, "h": 7}`.
+(**for window plugin only:**) defines an object of default values, for example you can specify the default window size by setting `"defaults": {"w": 10, "h": 7}`.

 #### runnable
 Defines whether the plugin can be executed by clicking on the plugin menu (By default, all plugins are `runnable`).
 For helper plugins which do not run by themselves, (e.g. a `native-python` plugin can be called by a `window` plugin and do not necessarily executed by the user directly), setting `"runnable": false` would move down the plugin to the bottom of the plugin menu and made non-clickable.

 ### `<docs>` block
-Used to contain documentation for the plugin, it need to be written in `Markdown` language.
-Here is a document about how to write document in `Markdown`: [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
+Contains the documentation of the plugin and is written in Markdown language.
+Please consulte this document for an introduction to [Markdown](https://guides.github.com/features/mastering-markdown/).
 Please note that if you provide links that these will be opened in another tab, leaving the ImJoy instance running.

 ### `<window>` block
-Define the HTML code for displaying in the plugin window.
+Defines the HTML code for the display in the plugin window.

-ImJoy uses vue. to to parse plugin files, which enforces only root element in the template.
+ImJoy uses vue.js to to parse plugin files, which enforces that only root element exists in the template.
 This means in the window block you have to use a division to wrap all nodes:

 ```html